innovationOUtside/nbev3devsim/nbev3devsim_setups.md

 The widget should be draggable and resizable, with widget sizing controls available in its top bar.

-The notebook column should be resiabale: draggable left and rigth to change the width.
+The notebook column should be resizable: draggable left and rigth to change the width.

 Known issues: